apache/yetus/asf-site-src/source/contribute/website.md

   under the License.
 -->

-# Maintaing the Yetus Website
+# Maintaining the Yetus Website

 We use [Middleman](https://middlemanapp.com/) to generate the website content from markdown and other dynamic templates.
 The following steps assume you have a working